microsoft/BotFramework-Composer/docs/howto-sending-messages-draft.md

      - {user.message}

-> [!NOTE] If you are not familar with setting a property in Composer, please refer to the [Memory in Bot Framework Composer](https://github.com/microsoft/BotFramework-Composer/blob/kaiqb/Ignite2019/docs/concept-memory-draft.md) article.
+> [!NOTE] If you are not familar with setting a property in Composer, please refer to the [memory concepts](https://github.com/microsoft/BotFramework-Composer/blob/kaiqb/Ignite2019/docs/concept-memory-draft.md) introduced in the conversation flow article.
 If you are not familar with expression response format, please refer to the [Common Language Expression](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language#readme) article.

 Below is a screenshot of the text with memory example in the [Messages_Samples](https://github.com/microsoft/BotFramework-Composer/tree/master/SampleBots/Message_Samples/ComposerDialogs):